Sm1321/Project_Intern/README.md

 ## Deployment

-To deploy this project run
+To deploy this project in streamlit web application, run

 ```bash
   streamlit run filename.py